Mayor, supervisors reach consensus on plan to fix SF’s mental health system - The San Francisco Examiner

-City leaders have reached an agreement on a plan to reform San Francisco’s broken mental health system after months of negotiations that inspired dueling ballot measures that were headed for the March 2020 ballot.
+City leaders have reached an agreement on a plan to reform San Francisco’s broken mental health system after months of negotiations over dueling ballot measures that were headed for the March 2020 ballot.

 Supervisors Hillary Ronen and Matt Haney earlier this year introduced Mental Health SF, which initially proposed providing universal mental health care to all San Franciscans in need.
 Mayor London Breed countered that initiative with Urgent Care SF, which focused care on 4,000 homeless people who have both mental health and substance use disorders.